Dr. Leif Lundmark

 Leif Lundmark teaches Corporate and Business Strategy at both the undergraduate and MBA level.
 In addition, he is currently developing a focused course in IT innovation and entrepreneurship.

-Leif’s areas of expertise include strategic management and entrepreneurship with a specific focus on the cognitive and behavioral foundations of problem formulation and decision-making.
-His research explores cognitive biases in the IPO process and the effects of problem formulation on development of value generating strategies.
-Leif’s research also extends to macro-level phenomena including the authenticity of specialist organizations and the evolution of market categories.
-His work has appeared in numerous scholarly publications including Strategic Management Journal and the Journal of Management, and has been featured in media outlets such as the New York Times, and the Wall Street Journal Online.
+Leif's areas of expertise include strategic management and entrepreneurship with a specific focus on the cognitive and behavioral foundations of problem formulation and decision-making.
+His research explores cognitive biases in the IPO process and the effects of problem formulation on the development of value generating strategies.
+Leif's research also extends to macro-level phenomena including the authenticity of specialist organizations and the evolution of market categories.
+His work has appeared in numerous scholarly publications including Strategic Management Journal and the Journal of Management, and has been featured in media outlets such as the New York Times and the Wall Street Journal Online.

 As a managing director of the Koraleski Commerce and Applied Behavioral Laboratory, Leif oversees the administration and implementation of research involving: eye tracking, facial recognition, galvanic skin response (GSR), and electroencephalogram (EEG).
 He also serves as an active member of both the Center for Collaboration Science and the Center for Innovation, Entrepreneurship and Franchising.
 He is a member of the Academy of Management, and the Strategic Management Society and serves as a reviewer for numerous academic conferences and journals.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.